 LLC Protection Explained: What Does an LLC Protect You From?

 An LLC protects your personal assets — your home, car, and savings — from business debts and lawsuits.
-But that protection isn't automatic, and it's easier to lose than most owners realize.
+But that protection isn't automatic, and it's easier to lose than most people realize.

-As a corporate consultant who has helped structure and review over 40 LLCs across multiple states in the past 6 years, I've seen firsthand how small missteps — commingled funds, unsigned operating agreements, missing insurance — can strip members of the very protection they formed an LLC to get.
+I've helped structure and review over 40 LLCs across multiple states over the past six years.
+In that time, I've watched small missteps — commingled funds, unsigned operating agreements, missing insurance — strip members of the exact protection they formed an LLC to get.

-Here's what the protection actually covers, where it falls short, and what you need to do to keep it intact.
+Here's what the protection actually covers, where it breaks down, and what you need to do to keep it.

 Quick Summary